 Simulations and Modelling Synthetic Lethality in Expression Data

-A statisical model of Synthetic Lethality was developed upon which to test the SLIPT procedure on simulated data.
+A statistical model of Synthetic Lethality was developed upon which to test the SLIPT procedure on simulated data.
 This section will describe the synthetic lethal model and the simulation procedure for generating gene expression data with known synthetic lethal partners.
 Some preliminary results to support usage of the SLIPT methodology throughout this thesis will be presented here.
 The simulation procedure will be applied in more depth in a later chapter, including in combination with simulations from graph structures.

 A Model of Synthetic Lethality